rimasu/yatlv/README.md

 * Any number written by a smaller `add_u*` method can always be be safely read by a larger one.
 (e.g., a number written using `add_u16` can be safely read using`get_u32`).
-* Any number written by a larger `add_u*` method can be read by a smaller one _if_ the value is small enough.
+* Any number written by a larger `add_u*` method can not be read by a smaller one.

-This means that when upgrading a program it should always be safe to increase the range of a field, but special handling is needed if the range of a field is going to decreased.
+This means that when upgrading a program it should always be safe to increase the range of a field.
+If you want to decrease the range of a number field, the upgraded version will need to read using the same `get_u*` function and then handle any overflow in program logic.

 ## Create Features